testing-library/react-testing-library/README.md

 function render(
   ui: React.ReactElement<any>,
   options?: {
-    /* You wont often use this, expand below for docs on options */ },
+    /* You won't often use this, expand below for docs on options */ },
 ): RenderResult
 ```